lucasdietrich/AVRTOS/readme.md

 - renamed _schedule function to _timer

+- Canaries & Sentinel & Thread analyser

+- what to do when thread returns ? (go to exit)

+- safe errno flag in stack

+- default SREG value ?

 - __ASSEMBLER__ in header files to know if an asembler file called this header

 ```